 If equipped with HUD, some information concerning the operation of the vehicle is projected onto the windshield.
-The information is projected through the HUD lens on the driver side of the instrument panel and focused out toward the front of the vehicle.
+The image is projected through the HUD lens on top of the instrument panel.
+The information appears as an image focused out toward the front of the vehicle.

 If you try to use the HUD image as a parking aid, you may misjudge the distance and damage your vehicle.
 Do not use the HUD image as a parking aid.

 The HUD information can be displayed in various languages.
 The speedometer reading and other numerical values can be displayed in either English or metric units.

 The language selection is changed through the radio and the units of measurement is changed through the instrument cluster.
-See Vehicle Personalization \Rightarrow 139 and "Settings" under Instrument Cluster \Rightarrow 106.
+See Vehicle Personalization \Rightarrow 150 and "Cluster Settings Menu" under Instrument Cluster \Rightarrow 115.